AtmosExchange/supra-token-list/README.md

 ## How to Add or Modify Token Details

+If you're not familiar with GitHub, please refer to our documentation or open a ticket on Discord - we'll help you.
+The fastest way to submit your token is through GitHub.

 Follow these steps to submit your token for inclusion in the list:

 ### 1. Fork the Repository